sjaakjules/Vault-Megafauna/project-structure.meetings.md

 TODO: consider how to show the technical stuff side-by-side with poetic interpretations (ie photos, videos...)

-TODO: investiate reveal.js and viscode.reveal for dissemination
+TODO: investigate reveal.js and viscode.reveal for dissemination

 ### 4 Justify and Define Stories